openscad/openscad/README.md

     ./scripts/check-dependencies.sh

+Take care that you don't have old local copies anywhere (/usr/local/).
 If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.
 If some are missing or old, then you can download and build dependencies into $HOME/openscad_deps as follows: